telefonicaid/thinking-cities/docs/index.md

 ## APIs available

-IoT Platform provides the following APIs:
+FIWARE IoT Stack provides the following APIs:

-- '''Authentication API''': allows to login
 - Device API: allows managing devices, sending data from the device and receive commands and the device.
+- Authentication API: provides authentication for Data, Historic Data and Data Processing APIs.
-- Data API: allows recieving data stored at the FIWARE IoT Stack.
+- Data API: allows querying and subscribing to data stored at the FIWARE IoT Stack.
-- Historic data API: allows
+- Historic Data API: allows querying historic data series and statistics.
-- Data Processing API: allows
+- Data Processing API: allows analyzing data on real time and triggering notifications based on it.
+- Management API: allows creating new services, subservices, users and roles.

+## Management Portal

+FIWARE IoT Stack provides also a management portal for performing most of the FIWARE IoT Stack operations available at Management API and also at Device API, Data API and Data Processing API:

+- Creating new services and subservices
+- Creating new users
+- Creating new devices
+- Visualize stored data
+- Send commands to devices
+- Set up simple notifications based on data.

-## Understanding
+## FIWARE Components

+TODO